esspindola/main-clean/docs/api-reference.md

 ---

-**ZatoBox v2.0 API** - Documentación completa 📡
+**ZatoBox v2.0 API** - Complete documentation 📡

-*Para más información, consulta la documentación de desarrollo.*
+*For more information, consult the development documentation.*